Maritime patrol aircraft: Cold War era

 During the late 1940s, the RAF introduced the Avro Shackleton – a specialised MPA derivative of the Avro Lancaster bomber – in anticipation of a rapid expansion of the Soviet Navy's submarine force.

 An improved model of the Shackleton, the MR 3, was introduced, featuring various structural improvements, along with homing torpedoes and Mk 101 Lulu nuclear depth bombs.
 During the late 1960s, a jet-powered replacement in the form of the Hawker Siddeley Nimrod, a derivation of the De Havilland Comet airliner, begun to be introduced.
 During the 2000s, an improved model, the BAE Systems Nimrod MRA4, was in development, but was cancelled and eventually substituted for by the Boeing P-8 Poseidon.

 The U.S. Navy flew a mixture of MPAs, including the land-based Lockheed P2V Neptune (P2V) and the carrier-based Grumman S-2 Tracker.
 During the 1970s, the P2V was entirely replaced by the Lockheed P-3 Orion, which remained in service into the early twenty-first century.

 The P-3, powered by four turboprop engines, is derived from the 1950s era Lockheed Electra airliner.
 In addition to their ASW and SAR capabilities, most P-3Cs have been modified to carry Harpoon and Maverick missiles for attacking surface ships.
 American P-3s were formerly armed with the Lulu nuclear depth charge for ASW, but those were removed from the arsenal and scrapped decades ago.
 Produced in United States, Japan and Canada, the P-3 has been operated by the air forces and navies of United States, Japan, Canada, Australia, Iran, Brazil, Germany, the Netherlands, New Zealand, Norway, Spain, and Taiwan.
 The Canadian version is called the CP-140 Aurora.
+Beginning in 2013, the P-3 was replaced in U.S. service and that of several other countries by the Boeing P-8 Poseidon, a derivative of the Boeing 737 airliner.